 Maybe it was an exposure to an actual snake, maybe we had a parent who was deathly afraid of snakes or maybe we were simply exposed to too many tales featuring snakes as horrible killing monsters.
 This despite the fact that snakes are not generally aggressive and also not that fast that they pose much of a danger to us.

-Whatever the reason for snake phobia, it can be overcome.
-Doping so is not easy and takes a lot of work, patience and exposure to uncomfortable situations, but if you are serious about beating the phobia, you can certainly do it.
+But whatever the reason for snake phobia, you can overcome it.
+Doing so is not easy and takes a lot of work, patience and exposure to uncomfortable situations, but if you are serious about beating the phobia, you can certainly do it.

 And you should.
 Because the truth is: snakes are actually wonderful creatures!